-{\sl Concluding Remarks}.
 In this work we introduced a matrix version of the celebrated logistic map, $x'=ax(1-x)$, fundamental in studies of chaotic dynamics \cite{St00,AD06}.
-In the first step we allowed the variable $x$ to be replaced by a hermitian matrix $H$ of a fixed size $N$ satisfying $0 \le H \le {\mathbb I}$.
+In the first step we allowed the variable $x$ to be replaced by a Hermitian matrix $H$ of a fixed size $N$ satisfying $0 \le H \le {\mathbb I}$.
 This assumption leads to a significantly generalized version (\ref{log2}) of the model and introduces novel ensembles of random matrices, which asymptotically (in size $N$ and time $t$) display singular fractal level distributions.
-In a more general set-up of matrix logistic map acting on non-hermitian matrices (\ref{log4}) the eigenvalues of the asymptotic ensemble form a ring in the complex plane consistent with the ``single ring theorem''~\cite{FZ97,GKZ11}, even though the asymptotic distribution of the singular values is fractal -- see Fig.~\ref{fig:herm38}.
+In a more general set-up of matrix logistic map acting on non-Hermitian matrices (\ref{log4}) the eigenvalues of the asymptotic ensemble form a ring in the complex plane consistent with the `single ring theorem'~\cite{FZ97,GKZ11}, even though the asymptotic distribution of the singular values is fractal -- see Fig.~\ref{fig:herm38}.
 A more detailed discussion of the emergence of the single ring is presented in Appendix~\ref{non_normal}.

 In the second step we assumed that the logistic parameter $a$ is replaced by a positive matrix $A=BB^{\dagger}$ of a fixed order $N$.
 Defining $B$ to be the adjacency matrix of a given directed graph $\Gamma$ with $N$ vertices we find a related logistic map (\ref{logi_graph}) acting on matrices of order $N$.
 Each vertex of $\Gamma$ represents a scalar logistic map, while the interactions between the maps are determined by the edges of $\Gamma$.
 In this way we arrive at a versatile tool to analyze dynamics in complex networks and demonstrate transfer of chaos between subsystems corresponding to particular vertices of the graph.
-Proposed matrix model is wide enough that it can be also used to mimic nonlinear quantum processes, as the iterated positive matrix can be interpreted as a quantum state subjected to non-linear evolution.
+The proposed matrix model is wide enough that it can be also used to mimic nonlinear quantum processes, as the iterated positive matrix can be interpreted as a quantum state subjected to nonlinear evolution.